xx-an/binary_cmc/README.md

-    -v, --verbose: Whether to print log information on the screen -c, --bmc_bound: The default value of the bound for the bounded model checking -s, --mem_addr_size: The default value of the memory address size -o, --output_table: Whether to print a table that contains all the data as the output
+    -v, --verbose: Whether to print log information on the screen -c, --bmc_bound: The default value of the bound for the bounded model checking -s, --mem_addr_size: The default value of the memory address size -o, --output_table: Whether to print a table that contains all the data on the screen

 # IDA Pro results